camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/redhat-openshift.md

 An alternative is to install the Ingress Controller of choice and use this instead; for example, [NGINX](https://www.redhat.com/en/blog/using-nginx-ingress-controller-red-hat-openshift).

-Another alternative is to use passthrough routes.
-Yet, this has

 ### Prerequisite

 As the Zeebe Gateway uses `gRPC` (which relies on `HTTP/2`,) this [has to be enabled](https://docs.openshift.com/container-platform/4.11/networking/ingress-operator.html#nw-http2-haproxy_configuring-ingress).